middleman/middlemanapp.com/source/guides/templates-layouts-partials.html.markdown

 Layouts allow the common HTML surrounding individual pages to be shared across all your templates.
 Developers coming from PHP will be used to the concept of "header" and "footer" includes which they reference at the top and bottom of every page.
 The Ruby world, and Middleman, take an inverse approach.
 The "layout" includes both the header and footer and then wraps the individual page content.

-The most basic layout has some shared content and a "yield" call where templates will place their contents.
+The most basic layout has some shared content and a `yield` call where templates will place their contents.

 Here is an example layout using ERb: